mrkkrj/TrianglePP/README.md

 It can create Delaunay triangulations, constrained Delaunay triangulations and Voronoi diagrams.

-I have ported the original impl. to Visual C++ (VC9, i.e. VisualStudio 2008), extended it for constrainied triangulations plus Voronoi diagrams and added some bugfixes.
+I have ported the original wrapper to Visual C++ (VC9, i.e. VisualStudio 2008), done some bugfixes, and extended it for constrainied triangulations ands Voronoi diagrams.

 This code is released under LPGL licence.

 ## Update:

 The code is now preliminary ported to x64 Windows.
 The project file was updated to Visual Studio 2015/2019, the x64 target was added, and the asserts & crashes when running the example program were fixed.
-It **wasn't thorougly tested though**, and produces some warnings at the moment.
+It **wasn't thorougly tested though**.

 *CMake* support for both the example program and the GUI demonstrator were added too recently.